Zhan-Gabriel-Gerke/MVVM_MAUI_Simple_Todo_List/README.md

 MVVM MAUI Simple Todo List
-Это простой кроссплатформенный список задач (Todo List), созданный на .NET MAUI. Проект демонстрирует использование паттерна MVVM, хранение данных в локальной базе данных SQLite, а также реализацию дополнительных функций, таких как локализация и смена тем.
+This is a simple cross-platform Todo List application built with .NET MAUI.
+The project demonstrates the use of the MVVM pattern, storing data in a local SQLite database, and the implementation of additional features like localization and theme switching.

-✨ Возможности
+✨ Features
-Управление задачами:
+Task Management:

-Добавление новых задач.
+Adding new tasks.

-Удаление существующих задач.
+Deleting existing tasks.

-Отметка задач как выполненных (с визуальным зачеркиванием текста).
+Marking tasks as completed (with visual strikethrough text).

-Локальное хранилище:
+Local Storage:

-Все задачи сохраняются в локальную базу данных SQLite (todo.db3), что обеспечивает их сохранность между сессиями.
+All tasks are saved to a local SQLite database (todo.db3), ensuring persistence between sessions.

 Drag & Drop:

-Возможность изменять порядок задач в списке путем перетаскивания.
+Ability to reorder tasks in the list by dragging and dropping.

-Персонализация (на странице "Настройки"):
+Personalization (on the "Settings" page):

-Смена темы: Выбор между светлой, темной и системной темой оформления.
+Theme Switching: Choose between light, dark, and system default themes.

-Локализация: Поддержка трех языков: английский (en-US), эстонский (et-EE) и русский (ru-RU).
+Localization: Support for three languages: English (en-US), Estonian (et-EE), and Russian (ru-RU).

-Аудио:
+Audio:

-Воспроизведение звукового эффекта (motivation.mp3) при добавлении новой задачи.
+Plays a sound effect (motivation.mp3) when a new task is added.

-🛠️ Технологии и архитектура
+🛠️ Technology and Architecture
-Фреймворк: .NET MAUI (проект настроен для Android, iOS, MacCatalyst и Windows).
+Framework: .NET MAUI (project configured for Android, iOS, MacCatalyst, and Windows).

-Паттерн: MVVM (Model-View-ViewModel) с использованием CommunityToolkit.Mvvm.
+Pattern: MVVM (Model-View-ViewModel) using CommunityToolkit.Mvvm.

-База данных: Локальное хранилище SQLite с использованием sqlite-net-pcl.
+Database: Local SQLite storage using sqlite-net-pcl.

-Аудио: Plugin.Maui.Audio для кроссплатформенного воспроизведения звука.
+Audio: Plugin.Maui.Audio for cross-platform audio playback.

-Внедрение зависимостей (DI): Используется для регистрации и внедрения сервисов во ViewModels.
+Dependency Injection (DI): Used to register and inject services into ViewModels.

-📂 Структура проекта
+📂 Project Structure
-Проект организован в соответствии с паттерном MVVM:
+The project is organized according to the MVVM pattern:

-/Models: Содержит классы моделей данных (TodoItem.cs).
+/Models: Contains data model classes (TodoItem.cs).

-/Views: Содержит XAML-страницы пользовательского интерфейса (MainPage.xaml, SettingsPage.xaml).
+/Views: Contains user interface XAML pages (MainPage.xaml, SettingsPage.xaml).

-/ViewModels: Содержит логику представления и состояние (MainPageViewModel.cs, SettingsViewModel.cs).
+/ViewModels: Contains presentation logic and state (MainPageViewModel.cs, SettingsViewModel.cs).

-/Services: Содержит бизнес-логику и сервисы:
+/Services: Contains business logic and services:

-DatabaseService.cs: Управляет всеми операциями с SQLite.
+DatabaseService.cs: Manages all SQLite operations.

-ThemeService.cs: Управляет применением тем (светлая/темная).
+ThemeService.cs: Manages the application of themes (light/dark).

-LocalizationService.cs: Управляет загрузкой строк локализации.
+LocalizationService.cs: Manages loading localization strings.

-SettingsService.cs: Хранит настройки пользователя (выбранная тема и язык).
+SettingsService.cs: Stores user settings (selected theme and language).

-AudioService.cs: Отвечает за воспроизведение звуков.
+AudioService.cs: Responsible for playing sounds.

-/Resources: Ресурсы приложения, включая шрифты, изображения, стили и файлы локализации.
+/Resources: Application resources, including fonts, images, styles, and localization files.